benbalter/benbalter.github.com/_posts/2015-07-20-write-corporate-blog-posts-as-a-human.md

 Here's the thing: Your users don't care how excited you are.
 They don't care about how much effort you put in.
 They don't care how hard it was to do.
 All they care about is one thing: *how does it benefit me?*

-Having helped my fellow GitHubbers to post to GitHub's blog for the past couple of years, here are a dozen simple rules you can adopt for writing human, user-centric ship posts for your own corporate blog:
+Having helped my fellow GitHubbers to post to GitHub's blog for the past couple of years, here are a dozen simple rules[^credit] you can adopt for writing human, user-centric ship posts for your own corporate blog:

 ### 1. It's not shipped until you blog about it